fabiohecht/kafka-bookstore-tutorial/README.md

 In real life, a Java Spring Boot microservice could expose an API that, when called by the Shipping partner or the Post, produces the event.

+#### If you want to dig in deeper

+For more information about the data schemas used, have a look at src/main/resources/avro/Schemas.avsc.
+These are defined in Avro format, which is fairly human-readable (Json).
+The spec can be found at http://avro.apache.org/docs/1.8.2/spec.html.
+When the project is compiled with maven, the Java classes for the data model are generated, as specified in the pom.xml file under &lt;buld>&lt;plugins>.
+You can test it with “mvn clean compile” from the command line (current directory is project root) or using IntelliJ’s “Maven Project” tool button (seen on the right-hand side), under kafka-bookstore-tutorial, Lifecycle, double click “clean”, double click “compile”.

 ## KSQL